About Me

 Krylov methods

-With Martin Gander we have looked at the newly proposed block GMRES preconditioner for systems coming out of implicit Runge-Kutta discretizations of paraboplic PDEs - originaly the work of Victoria Howle and her group.
+With Prof. Martin Gander we have looked at the newly proposed block GMRES preconditioner for systems coming out of implicit Runge-Kutta discretizations of paraboplic PDEs - originaly the work of Prof. Victoria Howle and her group.
 We tried to understand why does this family of preconditioners perform the way it does and obtained some non-trivial understanding and analysis.
+Recently, I have started a collaboration with them and I'm very much looking forward to it.
+If you are interested in this line of work, I would also recommend looking at the work of Ivo Dravins and his collaboratos - we worked on a very similar problem independently arriving at very closely related results only from a different angles.

 Domain decomposition methods methods